-Financial or Investment analysis are the typical job profiles for an economics graduate.
+Financial or Investment analysis is the typical job profile for an economics graduate.
 And if you have a good score in your undergraduate then you have excellent chances of getting to work for a big MNC like Deloitte, Bain & Co. or McKinsey!

 There is always a dearth of economists in the banking and financial services industry, you just need to be smart while applying and showcase your skills and confidence at the interviews and the job shall be yours.

 An economics degree gives you the requisite background to apply for teaching jobs at schools and universities.
+Hence Economics Honour's scope in teaching offers many opportunities at higher-level education.
 Furthermore, a basic teaching course along with further education would be a definite plus for your career prospects as a teacher!

 The average salary for Professors in India: Rs 9.1 lakhs per year

 Yes, a degree in Economics Honours is one of the most sought-after courses in India right now and there is a wide economics honours scope.
 If you are interested in learning how the economy works as well as have a knack for mathematics and statistics, it is a good option.

 B.A.
 Honours in Economics is an academic course while B.A. honours in Business Economics is a professional course.
 Economics Honours is based on the cut-off percentages of board exams, while admissions Business Economics is via a process of a two-hour written test conducted by the University of Delhi.